Linuxfabrik/monitoring-plugins/check-plugins/journald-query/README.rst

                             `journalctl`, you can easily use a regex to ignore certain messages.
 Example: '(?i)linuxfabrik' for a
                             case-insensitive search for "linuxfabrik".
+      --grep GREP           journalctl: Filter output to entries where the MESSAGE= field matches the specified regular
+                            expression.
+PERL-compatible regular expressions are
+                            used
       --priority PRIORITY   journalctl: Filter output by message priorities or priority ranges.
 Default: emerg..err
       --severity {warn,crit}